 What Founders Say About Us:

 Bioverge operates two core businesses with significant revenue potential:

 - Online Venture Capital.
-We have completed 32 investments to date via our syndication model which aggregates accredited investors into a Special Purpose Vehicle (SPV).
+We have a syndication model which aggregates accredited investors into a Special Purpose Vehicle (SPV).
 That SPV will then either invest directly in a single company, or invest in multiple companies through one of our Access Funds.
-This is akin to traditional venture capital and limited to accredited investors.
-We typically charge investors an administrative and management fee for these services plus a carried interest in the total investment.
+We typically charge investors an administrative and management fee for these services plus a carried interest on the total investment.

 - Crowdfunding Portal.
 This is a new business for us and one we are very excited about as it enables us to open up investment opportunities to non-accredited investors (~90% of the U.S. population).
 We charge companies a success-based transaction fee based on the amount of capital they raise through their offering from Bioverge investors.

 Traditionally, non-accredited investors were barred altogether from participating in private startup offerings, which is quite shocking because 90% of the U.S. falls in this category.